Amazon’s ‘Free Meek’ chronicles Meek Mill’s legal saga and the investigators who cracked the case

 It targets cases that support the public interest, so QRI often works with criminal justice reform-minded nonprofits.
 The Innocence Project connected QRI with the producers of HBO’s docuseries The Case Against Adnan Syed to try to find new leads and angles to the true-crime story that had already been carefully dissected by the team behind the hit podcast Serial, not to mention amateur sleuths on the internet.

-In the Mill case, Michael Rubin, CEO of ecommerce company Kynetic (which owns Fanatics, ShopRunner, and Rue La La) and co-owner of the Philadelphia 76ers, put QRI together with the nonprofit Justice League after learning of Meek’s fate.
+In the Mill case, Michael Rubin, CEO of e-commerce company Kynetic (which owns Fanatics, ShopRunner, and Rue La La) and partner of the Philadelphia 76ers, put QRI together with the nonprofit Justice League after learning of Meek’s fate.

 “We explicitly seek out cases that allow us to feel like we are contributing to the public good,” Maroney says.
 “Doing investigations to exonerate the wrongly convicted, that’s part and parcel of a larger understanding of the criminal justice system.”